angular-experts-io/modern-angular-workshop/exercise-angular-cli.md

 }
 ```

-3. Try to go to any source file in the `customer-admin-app`, (eg `app.component.ts`) and break formatting, then depending on IDE try to run prettier
+3. Try to go to any source file in the `product-app`, (eg `app.component.ts`) and break formatting, then depending on IDE try to run prettier

    - Intellij IDEA - press `CTRL ALT SHIFT P` (check your plugins if it doesn't work...)
    - VS Code - install prettier extension, and then it should be available with `SHIFT ALT F`